askui/askui-try-out/README.md

 ![Red Box around the mouse on the desktop](img/red_boxes.png)

-You can also resize the tab to be bigger.
+You can also resize the tab to have a better viewing experience.

 ## Observe First askui Automation Run